Is the system of law in your jurisdiction based on civil law, common law or something else?

 Holiday pay from the employer is calculated on the basis of remuneration paid in the calendar year preceding the holiday year.
 This means that holiday pay for holiday in year 2 is calculated on remuneration paid during calendar year 1.
 Holiday pay is calculated at the rate of 10,2% (if not subject to CBA) or 12 % (if subject to CBA).

-Working Hours As a main rule, the maximum working hours set out in the Norwegian Working Environment Act are nine hours a day, and 40 hours over a seven-day period.
-Exemptions can be made through CBA’s or based on application towards the Norwegian Labour Inspection Authority.
+As a main rule, the maximum working hours set out in the Norwegian Working Environment Act are nine hours a day, and 40 hours over a seven-day period.
+The working hours are, in practice, 7,5 hours.
+Exemptions can be made through CBA’s or based on application towards the Norwegian Labor Inspection Authority.

 Paternity Leave In connection with the birth of a child, the father, co-mother or other person who assists the mother during the pregnancy is entitled to two weeks’ leave immediately after the birth.
-In addition, the parents can share the total period of 12 months leave except for the 6 weeks that is reserved for the mother.
+In addition, the parents can share the total period of 12 months leave except for 6 weeks after birth and 3 weeks during pregnancy, which are reserved for the mother.
+Shared Parental Leave If both parents fulfil the entitlements to maternity/paternity allowance from the National Scheme, the total leave can be shared between the parents.
+After birth, 15 weeks are reserved for the mother, 15 weeks are reserved for the father, and the remaining can be shared at their own choice.
 Statutory sick pay Employees can receive sickness benefits for a maximum of 52 weeks.
 This applies regardless of whether they are fully or partially on sick leave.
 The first 16 days are covered by employer, and the following are covered by the Norwegian National Insurance Scheme up to a maximum threshold of 6 times the Basic Amount.
 If the employee’s ordinary remuneration exceeds 6 times the Basic Amount, employers can decide to cover the amount exceeding the maximum payment from the Scheme and up to ordinary remuneration level.

 To be entitled to sickness benefits in Norway, the employee must have performed work for at least four consecutive weeks before the employee is absent from work due to sickness.